 How can Vedic meditation help?

-When we meditate, the hippocampus stops shrinking under the stress response and actually starts growing to its fullest potential.1 At the same time, the cortex becomes much more active and actually starts growing thicker.
+When we meditate, the hippocampus stops shrinking under the stress response and starts growing to its fullest potential.
+At the same time, the cortex becomes much more active and starts growing thicker.

-To continue the computing analogy, Vedic meditation not only de-frags our hard drive, it builds more memory in and gives us an upgraded processor and user interface!
+To continue the computing analogy: Vedic meditation not only de-frags our hard drive, but it also builds more memory capacity in and gives us an upgraded processor and user interface!

 Put simply, your access to, and storage of, memory improves when you meditate.

-We also benefit from the formation of new connections between brain cells - also known as neurons.
-The vastly expanded brainwave coherence that comes with this technique gives us greater access to the deep reservoirs of information that can be found within our sub-conscious.
+We also benefit from the formation of new connections between brain cells, also known as neurons.
+The vastly expanded brainwave coherence that comes with this technique gives us greater access to the deep reservoirs of information that reside within our sub-conscious.